Be Inspired Call

 As one of the oldest established lift companies in the UK we have developed a knowledge and skill set to not only maintain and repair our equipment, but also many other manufacturers’.
 Some of the following companies are now no longer trading; however we are able to maintain these for you.

-Charles Willets, Waygood, Otis, Marryat & Scott, Wadsworth, Evans, Express, LA Husbands, Schindler, Bennie, Elephante, United, Oakham, Hammond and Champness, Kalea, Oakland, ER Cooper, Smith Major Stephenson, AP Stevens, Becker, BKG, Stannah, Thyssen, Independant, Bardeck, Brittannic, Acorn, Minivator, Porn & Dunwoody, Hydrax, J & E Hall, and of course Foster & Cross, amongst others not mentioned.
+Charles Willets, Waygood, Otis, Marryat & Scott, Wadsworth, Evans, Express, LA Husbands, Schindler, Bennie, Elephante, United, Oakham, Hammond and Champness, Kalea, Oakland, ER Cooper, Smith Major Stephenson, AP Stevens, Becker, BKG, Stannah, Thyssen, Independant, Bardeck, Brittannic, Acorn, Minivator, Porn & Dunwoody, Hydrax, and J & E Hall, amongst others not mentioned.
 We can also maintain and repair Paternosters and old hand drive dumbwaiters!

 We support the UK manufacturing industry by using as many component parts and fabrication facilities as locally as possible.